 - Projects that bring together investigators from diverse scientific disciplines are highly encouraged.
 For team applications, one recipient principal investigator and recipient institution must be selected.
 International applications are welcome.

 - Awardees, as a condition of acceptance, will be required to attend the annual NETRF Research Symposium.
 Funds from the awarded grant can be allocated to attend the Annual NETRF Symposium.

 NETRF will recruit for Pilot Award applications as part of our annual Request for Applications (RFA).
 Letters of Intent (LOI) are reviewed by the NETRF Board of Scientific Advisors, with applicants invited to submit full applications based on the quality of the project, support from the applicant’s institution, budget, and potential of the research to advance the field.

 Grant recipients are required to submit biannual reports detailing scientific progress, research milestones achieved, and financial expenditures related to the project.
 The reports disclose updates on publications, patents and clinical trial advances when applicable.
 These reports are reviewed by NETRF’s Scientific Review and Grants Administration team to ensure that funds are being properly spent and that sufficient progress is made throughout the grant term.
-Continued funding is contingent upon review of progress and achievement of relevant milestones.
+Continued funding is contingent upon review and approval of progress and achievement of relevant milestones.
 Post-award reports at one, three and five years are required to measure longer-term outcomes of the funded research.